-Burbot are voracious carnivores that feed nocturnally, primarily on other fishes (e.g., ciscoes, sticklebacks, and whitefish) as available (McPhail and Lindsey 1970).
+Burbot over 19.7 inches in length are primarily nocturnal piscivores (Scott and Crossman 1973).
+Common prey items can include ciscoes, sticklebacks, whitefish, etc., as available (McPhail and Lindsey 1970).
 During the winter, large burbot may shift their diets to include more benthic macroinvertebrates.
 Young burbot prey heavily on aquatic invertebrates, crayfish, and mollusks, as well as numerous other food sources (Scott and Crossman 1973).

-While generally sedentary, some individuals have been documented to move as much as 70 miles during spawning migrations, which begin in September (ADF&G 1983b).
-Burbot have been observed by local residents migrating from summer rearing locations and congregate towards spawning habitats in November, especially in the Deshka and Alexander Rivers (ADF&G 1983b).
-Burbot migration to spawning areas continues through the early winter (ADF&G 1983b).
+While generally sedentary, some individuals have been documented to move as much as 70 miles during spawning migrations, which begin in September (Schmidt et al. 1983).
+Burbot have been observed by local residents migrating from summer rearing locations and congregate towards spawning habitats in November, especially in the Deshka and Alexander Rivers (Schmidt et al. 1983).
+Burbot migration to spawning areas continues through the early winter (Schmidt et al. 1983).

-Burbot spawning takes place from mid-January to early February in mainstem-influenced areas (Schmidt et al. 1983, Schmidt et al. 1984).
-Spawning occurs as early as mid-December and may extend through April, taking place at night under the ice in moderately shallow water over a substrate of sand or gravel (ADF&G 1981bb).
+Burbot spawning takes place from mid-January to early February in mainstem-influenced areas (Schmidt et al. 1983, Sundet and Wenger 1984).
+Spawning occurs as early as mid-December and may extend through April, taking place at night under the ice in moderately shallow water over a substrate of sand or gravel (Delaney et al. 1981b).

-Angling in Paxson Lake indicated that burbot likely spawned in the Upper Susitna River in March (Sundet and Wenger 1984a).
-Upon the completion of spawning over the winter, adult burbot then disperse to feeding areas (Schmidt et al. 1983, Schmidt et al. 1984a).
+Angling in Paxson Lake indicated that burbot likely spawned in the Upper Susitna River in March (Delaney et al. 1981a).
+Upon the completion of spawning over the winter, adult burbot then disperse to feeding areas (Schmidt et al. 1983, Sundet and Wenger 1984).

 Little information is available regarding the incubation, emergence, and rearing of juvenile burbot in the Susitna River.
-It is suspected that juvenile burbot rear in the mainstem, clearwater sloughs, and tributary and slough mouths (Delaney et al. 1981a, Delaney et al. 1983b).
-Young-of-the-year burbot have been seldom captured; however, during mid-June 1984 several thousand approximately 15 mm (TL) burbot were observed along the shoals of the Deshka River at TRM 1.9.
-A similar timing of hatching was reported in 1982 at Slough 9 (RM 129.2) where several dozen of the same size fish were captured (Sundet and Pechek 1985).
+It is suspected that juvenile burbot rear in the mainstem, clearwater sloughs, and tributary and slough mouths (Schmidt et al. 1983, Sundet and Wenger 1984).
+Sundet and Pechek (1985) reported observations of burbot young of the year were rare as part of the studies conducted in the Susitna River during the 1980s.
+They noted that burbot fry approximately 15 mm in length were observed near TRM 1.9 of the Deshka River during mid-June, 1984, and during a similar time period at Slough 9 (RM 129.2) during 1982 (Sundet and Pechek 1985).

-Burbot occur throughout the lower, middle, and upper Susitna River basin (Delaney et al. 1981a, Schmidt et al. 1983).
+Burbot occur throughout the lower, middle, and upper Susitna River basin (Delaney et al. 1981a, Delaney 1981b, Schmidt et al. 1983).
 Downstream of Talkeetna, the mouth of the Deshka River (HRM 40.5) is a known spawning area (Schmidt et al. 1983).
-Burbot were documented in 8 tributaries in the Upper Susitna River with Jay Creek and Watana Creek supporting the highest abundances (ADF&G 1981a).
+Burbot were documented in 8 tributaries in the Upper Susitna River with Jay Creek and Watana Creek supporting the highest abundances (Delaney 1981a).
 Burbot spawning occurs in the Deshka River and likely also in the Alexander River (Sundet and Pechek 1985)

-Burbot were captured immediately upstream or downstream of all tributary stream mouths sampled during 1981 (Delaney et al. 1981a).
+Burbot were captured immediately upstream or downstream of all tributary stream mouths sampled in the Upper Susitna River during 1981 (Delaney et al. 1981a).
 The highest and most consistent catch occurred in Jay Creek and Watana Creek.
 During 1982, burbot were captured at each of the mainstem slough sites surveyed.
 Burbot appear to move little within the Upper Susitna River, but potentially return to feeding territories.
 Floy tags were attached to 23 burbot during 1981 and 69 burbot during 1982.
 Four of the burbot tagged during 1981 and three of burbot tagged during 1982 were recaptured during 1982 at the location of tagging (Sautner and Stratton 1983).
-Delaney et al. (1981a) described observations of spent burbot and observations by anglers in Paxson Lake in the Upper Susitna River.